actions/setup-java/docs/advanced-usage.md

 ## Hosted Tool Cache
 GitHub Hosted Runners have a tool cache that comes with some Java versions pre-installed.
 This tool cache helps speed up runs and tool setup by not requiring any new downloads.
 There is an environment variable called `RUNNER_TOOL_CACHE` on each runner that describes the location of this tools cache and this is where you can find the pre-installed versions of Java. `setup-java` works by taking a specific version of Java in this tool cache and adding it to PATH if the version, architecture and distribution match.

-Currently, LTS versions of Adopt OpenJDK (`adopt`) are cached on the GitHub Hosted Runners.
+Currently, LTS versions of Eclipse Temurin (`temurin`) are cached on the GitHub Hosted Runners.

 The tools cache gets updated on a weekly basis.
 For information regarding locally cached versions of Java on GitHub hosted runners, check out [GitHub Actions Virtual Environments](https://github.com/actions/virtual-environments).